 How to bind No-IP hostname to your router

-Go to your router’s web interface and set up dynamic DNS using your newly created account and a hostname:
+Go to your router’s web interface and set up dynamic DNS using your newly created account and a domain name:

-The only thing left to do is to check the work of the free hostname.
+The only thing left to do is to check everything.

 Launch command prompt.